Deduplicate Across Salesforce Leads and Contacts

 How Merging Works for Leads and Contacts

-Insycle uses the Salesforce APEX convert API to merge the leads to contacts.
-This differs from merging leads into leads or contacts into contacts, where Insycle uses the Salesforce APEX merge API.
+Insycle uses the Salesforce Apex convert API to merge leads into contacts.
+This differs from merging leads into leads or contacts into contacts, where Insycle uses the Salesforce Apex merge API.

 Advanced How-Tos